 Remote Manipulator System (RMS)

-The Shuttle's RMS is 15.3 m long , 38 cm in diameter, and weighs 408 kg.
+The Shuttle's RMS is 15.3 meters long , 38 centimeters in diameter, and weighs 408 kilograms.
 It has six joints that correspond roughly to the joints of the human arm, with shoulder yaw and pitch joints, an elbow pitch joint, and wrist pitch, yaw, and roll joints.
 The end effector is the unit at the end of the wrist that actually grabs, or grapples, the payload.
 Two lightweight boom segments, called the upper and lower arms, connects the shoulder and elbow joints, and the elbow and wrist joints, respectively.
 The Shuttle RMS can handle payloads with masses up to 29,500

 Related category• MANNED SPACEFLIGHT